MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/asset-leasing/asset-leasing-quick-start.md

 > If the lease is linked to a fixed asset, the lease impairment should be posted from Fixed assets because asset depreciation is run from the Fixed assets module.

 **Dual currency**
-Lease transaction currency could be posted in a different currency than accounting and reporting currency.
-The currency exchange rate is called from defined exchange rates in **General ledger** at the commencement date.
-The user can change the exchange rates by using fix rate option while creating the lease.
-In course of transactions, initial recognition and subsequent depreciation transaction will take the exchange rate at commencement date, in the other hand the subsequent payment and interest transactions will use spot rate.
+Lease transactions can be posted in a currency other than the accounting and reporting currency.
+The currency exchange rate is defined in General ledger at the commencement date.
+You can change the exchange rates by setting the **Fixed rate** field to **Yes** when you create the lease.
+When you enter lease transactions, the initial recognition and subsequent depreciation transactions will use the exhange rate as of the commencement date.
+The subsequent payment and interest transactions will use the current active exchange rate.

 ## Create an asset lease
 Complete the following steps to create a new lease.

-1. Enable **Asset leasing** module from **Feature management** workspace, move to **All** to be able to filter on **Asset leasing** then select enable.
+1. To use **Asset leasing**, you must enable it in the **Feature management** workspace.
+From the **Feature management** workspace, select **All** so that all features are listed on the page.
+Select **Asset leasing**, and then click **Enable now**.
 2. Go to **Asset leasing > Common > Lease summary**.
 Enter the required fields on the **General** FastTab.
    - **Lease details**
    - **Asset useful life (Months)**